Seng Fat Wong, Alfred

 Meanwhile, Wong says, the issue of updating the outdated rotary traffic mode can also be addressed. “[It can] be changed into a three-dimensional traffic mode and the underground drainage should be re-arranged.
 Finally, the problems of traffic congestion and flooding in the Inner Harbour will be effectively solved.”

 Efforts like these, along with more technological elements of the smart city approach, aim to optimise the life of the citizens.
-Wong has served as executive director of the Smart City Alliance Association of Macau for the last two years, advocating for ideas including improvements in transport via big data and developing a new smart city legal framework for Macau.
+Wong has served as executive director of the Smart City Alliance Association of Macao for the last two years, advocating for ideas including improvements in transport via big data and developing a new smart city legal framework for Macao.

 In the process of teaching, Wong has collaborated with his student research team to develop various products, including the design of an award-winning smart wheelchair.